KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

 \subsubsection{Problem PDDL}

-Finally, the extracted goal, relational structure, object properties, and navigation constraints are integrated to construct the complete PDDL problem. $\text{LLM}_{\text{PDDL}}$ synthesizes a coherent symbolic representation that reflects both environmental constraints and robot capabilities:
+Finally, the goal, relational structure, object properties, and navigation constraints are integrated to construct the PDDL problem. $\text{LLM}_{\text{PDDL}}$ synthesizes a coherent symbolic representation that captures both environment constraints and robot capabilities:

-This structured workflow ensures that each PDDL component is derived from explicitly grounded information rather than implicitly inferred by the LLM.
-By decomposing the extraction of goals, relationships, properties, and navigability, the approach mitigates common sources of symbolic inconsistency, including missing predicates, invalid preconditions, and incorrect object bindings.
-As a result, the generated PDDL problem more accurately encodes the environment state and agent capabilities, yielding executable and semantically coherent plans, as evidenced by the results in Section~\ref{Section: Experiments}.
+This structured workflow ensures each PDDL component is explicitly grounded rather than implicitly inferred.
+By decomposing goal, relation, property, and navigation extraction, it reduces common inconsistencies such as missing predicates, invalid preconditions, and incorrect object bindings.
+As a result, the generated PDDL more accurately reflects the environment and agent capabilities, producing executable and coherent plans, as evidenced by the results in Section~\ref{Section: Experiments}.